ovh/public-cloud-examples/containers-orchestration/managed-kubernetes/use-public-cloud-load-balancer/resize_lb/README.md

 octavia-small-to-upgrade   LoadBalancer   10.3.36.237   57.128.57.47    80:31146/TCP   2m15s
 ```

 Create a new service with the new expected flavor.
-To do so edit the 3_medium_service_deploy manifest to change the 'loadBalancerIP' then apply:
+To do so edit the `3_medium_service_deploy.yaml` manifest file to change the 'loadBalancerIP' then apply:
 ```yaml
 spec:
   loadBalancerIP: 57.128.57.47 # Public Floating IP address from the previous service